linuxgurugamer/ModularSegmentedSRBs/README.md

 Parts

-There are two types of parts, each uses the PartVariant in a different manner.
+There are 4 types of parts, one of each for the sizes 0.625m, 1.25m, 1.875m and 2.5m diameter

+Nosecones w/integrated endcaps.
+These nosecones have integrated sepratrons and paracutes.
+Additionally each nosecone has an optional integrated fuel segment as one of the variants.

+Endcaps.
+These are needed to cap the top of the SRB segments when not using the nosecone, otherwise the exhaust will not be contained and vent upwards as well as downwards.

 Segments (aka tanks).
 There is one part for each of the 4 diameters available.
-Each part can be either 1 segment long, 2 segments long or 4 segments long.
+Each part can be either 1 segment long, 2 segments long or 4 segments long using the PartVariants to move between then.
 The length of a segment depends on the diameter of the part:

 	Diameter	Segment Length